 - 2.2.
 The draft Strategy was formally agreed in January 2024.
 A first phase of public engagement on this document took place in early 2024, with findings used to further strengthen the Strategy and inform the development of an Action Plan.
-A second phase of public engagement was held between May and June 2024 with the publication of a draft Action Plan; subsequent changes have been made to the Action Plan based on that engagement and feedback from partners.
-To ensure feedback was representative of the Greater Manchester population, focus groups were held with younger and older people, groups representing ethnic minorities and groups with a wide range of disabilities.
-Engagement showed that 1 in every 2 people had been directly affected by road traffic collisions in the last 10 years in Greater Manchester, the public were concerned about highway maintenance and viewed 20mph speed limits as a positive measure, particularly when used near schools. - 2.3.
-Governance to approve final versions of the Strategy and Action Plan has been progressed over the last few months. - 2.4.
+A second phase of public engagement was held between May and June 2024 with the publication of a draft Action Plan; subsequent changes have been made to the Action Plan based on that engagement and feedback from partners. - 2.3.
+Governance to approve final versions of the Strategy and Action Plan have been progressed over the last few months. - 2.4.
 Greater Manchester Police started using a new injury-based reporting system for road traffic collisions 'CRaSH' in February 2021, making 2022 our first full year for analysis purposes.
 For Vision Zero in Greater Manchester, we will now be able to report on a more detailed level of life-changing injury breakdown (Fatal and Life-Changing Injuries FLCIs) as well as continuing to report on Killed and Seriously Injured (KSIs) statistics so that we can make historical comparisons and comparisons with other force areas.
 What this means is we can now separate out 'slight and slightly serious injuries' from 'life changing injuries' to make sure we are data led and target our work to really make a difference in the areas that need it the most.